severin-lemaignan/wizme-comicrelief/comic-relief-proposal.md

 - By creating and providing the refugees a durable, secure and tamper-proof digital record of their lives, we aim at shifting the power to the asylum
-  seekers: they will have *one*, *opposable* multi-media record that they can replay at will.
+  seekers: they will have *one*, *opposable* multi-media record that they can keep with them, and replay at will.
+The project team specifically includes a lawyer, Katheryn Cronin (specialised in refugees rights) who will advise on the legal aspects.
-- also, positive impact on **mental health**, at two levels: alleviate some of the stress of the asylum seeking process (the digital record as an trustworthy anchor); the peaceful, non-judgmental, culturally-sensitive interaction with the robot as a source of comfort.
+- also, positive impact on **mental health** of the children, at two levels: alleviating some of the stress of the asylum seeking process (with the digital record providing a trustworthy anchor); and providing comfort from the peaceful, non-judgmental, culturally-sensitive interactions with the robot.
-- refugee children are asked to fit in a new identity, matching local norms/expectation, at the cost of the previous, original identity.
-This is a source of suffering, thus the importance of **securing its own identity**.
+- refugee children are asked to fit in a new identity, matching local norms/expectation, at the expense of their previous, original identity.
+This is a source of anxiety and suffering.
 Using carefully designed multi-modal interaction, the robot will invite the child to create her/his own narrative, using her/his cultural codes, **helping the children to secure their cultural identity**.
 Besides, by creating a lasting record of these story, the project contributes in build a **cultural legacy** for the refugees, both personal (*the story of their own journey*) and global (*testimonies of refugees' lives*)
-- the project is also about collecting and recording the **individual stories of unique individualities**, not just 'the refugees'.
+- the project is also about collecting and recording the **individual stories of unique individuals**, not just 'the refugees'.
 By recording, and later, retelling those unique stories, the project will help the children to be aware and proud of their **own, individual identities**.
 - beyond the immediate role of the robot in supporting the children during the asylum application process, the project aims more broadly at projecting a **positive light** on these children, with their own complex, rich stories.
+  Properly disseminated, the collection of stories will play a critical role in documenting refugees lives and reaching out to a broader audience.

 Section 2: Activities